 A common source of confusion, especially when it comes to clogged pores and acne, is the so-called skin condition of the inflamed hair, also known as folliculitis.

 Folliculitis is a pretty common skin condition in which a hair follicles, i.e. the skin pore holding a single hair (or sometimes two, or more hairs), becomes inflamed.
 The causes for this can be various, but the most common ones are either a persistent irritation of the affected area of the skin, fungal growth or even a bacterial infection.

 People can often mistake an inflamed hair follicle for a pimple, or acne, or a clogged pore - especially a whitehead.
 The confusion with whiteheads is usually due to the redness that surrounds the hair follicle.
 However, a clogged, or inflamed hair follicle can also resemble a blackhead.
 In a sense, a clogged hair follicle, which also becomes inflamed, is technically a clogged pore in itself.
-But it’s useful to be able to tell the difference between these skin anomalies, since they can lead to different things.
+But it’s useful to be able to tell the difference between these skin disorders, since they can lead to different things.

 Inflamed hair follicles and ingrown hairs rarely progress into a full-blown acne inflammation.
 Folliculitis is usually localized and doesn’t spread to other hair follicles.
 Contrary to this, if you are dealing with clogged pores, the problem is more general - more than one pore will be clogged, and it is often the case that your pores will be clogged over a wider area of the skin.